 Testers put boots through their paces in as many ways as possible, seeking out varied terrain and distances, and going out of their way to stand in streams and pools (and, in at least one case, a full bucket of water—drought inspires creativity).
 After their hikes were completed, testers filled out detailed surveys about their impressions of the boots, reporting on support, comfort, grip, cushion, durability, breathability, and sizing, among other factors.
 At the end of the season, nine clear winners rose to the top.

 Braverman (@blairbraverman) is an adventurer and writer who spends her winters mushing and her summers finding any other way to get out in the woods.
-She lives near the Nicolet National Forest of Wisconsin, and typically heads out for long day hikes or overnights.
-Her longest hiking trip was the 400-mile Oregon Coast Trail.
+She lives near the Nicolet National Forest of Wisconsin and typically heads out for long day hikes or overnights.
+Her longest hiking trip has been the 400-mile Oregon Coast Trail.

 A Montana-based wildland firefighter, environmental educator, and natural history filmmaker, Bodznick (@cbodznick ) spent the summer testing boots on the East Coast, where she hiked in the woods, rocky shores, and salt marshes of Cape Cod.